ConwayC1987/Portfolio-1/README.md

 ***

 # Bugs and Unfixed Bugs

 ## Fixed
 A bug with the index/home page when the screen size was reduced, the footer was staying in the middle of screen the problem was something really simple but took days to solve.
 Solution was getting rid of the height measurement from the div the above the footer.
 ![Problem with the footer](/assets/images/footer-problem.jpg "Footer stuck in the middle of the screen")
 ## Unfixed Bugs
 There was a bug on the history page because of the video used from youtube that lighthouse report showed up "Some third-party embeds can be lazy loaded.
 Consider replacing them with a facade until they are required." and "Consider marking your touch and wheel event listeners as passive to improve your page's scroll performance.".
-- The two bugs brings down my best practise score and are still unfixed
+- The two bugs brings down my best practise score in the lighthouse report and are still unfixed.

 ***